ionutsava674/ContrastEnhancer/index.md

 press Space to refresh the screenshot.

-press win+shift + A to hide the window.
+press win shift A to hide the window.

-after hiding, press win+shift + A to show it.
+after hiding, press win shift A to show it.
 The screenshot will not be updated.

-after hiding, press shift+alt + A to show it and update the screenshot.
+after hiding, press shift alt A to show it and update the screenshot.

 press X to invert the colors.